sprintcube/docker-compose-lamp/README.md

 In Production you should modify at a minimum the following subjects:

 * php handler: mod_php=> php-fpm
-* secure mysql users with proper source IP limitations
+* secure mysql users with proper source IP limitationsp